aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/slide-background-modification/_index.md

 ### 3. How can I get support for Aspose.Slides for .NET?

-If you need assistance or have questions about Aspose.Slides for .NET, you can visit the official support forum [here](https://forum.aspose.com/).
+If you need assistance or have questions about Aspose.Slides for .NET, you can visit the support forum [here](https://forum.aspose.com/).

 ### 4. What other features does Aspose.Slides for .NET offer?